If you have just been sexually assaulted

 6. Boys’ issues program

-This program is for grade 9 boys and covers sexual abuse of young boys as well as current issues in their lives related to dating – understanding of consent, the impact of viewing pornography and playing violent, misogynist video games on their relationships and consequences of sharing naked pictures with their peers.
-Two young male volunteers will participate in the program using scenarios, encouraging the boys to be good bystanders and call out their peers if they see disrespectful or sexually aggressive behaviour.
+This program covers sexual abuse of young boys as well as current issues in the students' lives related to dating - understanding of consent to sexual activity, the potential impact of viewing pornography and playing violent, misogynist video games on their ability to have healthy relationships, and consequences of sharing naked pictures with their peers.
+Using scenarios in small groups, the boys are encouraged to be good bystanders and call out their peers if they see disrespectful or sexually aggressive behaviour.
 The goal is to enlist boys as allies in preventing sexual assaults and encourage them to seek help if they, or someone they know, was a victim of child sexual abuse.
-Stereotypical images of boys in the media that focus primarily on physical strength and lack of emotion will be shown.
+Stereotypical images of boys in the media that focus primarily on physical strength are compared to the qualities of their role models in real life.
+Short video clips on the above topics are included.
 For grade 9 boys’ gym classes.

 7. Child sexual abuse